 Most commonly, a financial counsellor or community worker may assist a client to self-represent by drafting letters, explaining legal processes and other essential tasks with assistance from the Financial Rights Legal Centre.
 Our website www.financialrights.org.au also provides information and fact sheets, and a sample letter generator.

 Financial Rights Legal Centre presents workshops and forums on a range of consumer issues to financial counsellors, community workers, legal aid and community lawyers and other relevant government employees.

-These events are held in Sydney and some regional NSW locations.
+These events are held in Sydney, some regional NSW locations and online.
 Topics include:

 - National Consumer Credit Protection Act